jonhyman/listerine/README.md

 -----
 The `name` field must be unique across all defined monitors.

+`Listerine::Runner.instance.run` will run all monitors.
+If you want to run a single monitor, assign the monitor to a variable and call `#run`.

+### Persistence

 Right now the persistence for these monitors is stored in a Sqlite3 database which is stored by default at ENV["HOME"]/listerine-default.db.
 You can customize the path to this database in the `configure` block: